 The effects of fear that makes us forget our wisdom, forget that people care about us and forget to reach out, Patty says.

-But to cope well, we must fight those fears.
+But to cope well, she said, parents must fight those fears.

 Patty touched on the racial discrimination that has risen up since Coronavirus appeared, saying that fear can result in misguided thinking and actions.
-“We do need to remember that it’s a germ we are battling not people that had it, who just happened to be in the wrong place at the wrong time,” she says.
+“We do need to remember that it's a germ we are battling not people that had it, who just happened to be in the wrong place at the wrong time.”

 “Reaching for support can be one of the hardest things that parents can do,” says Patty.
-We forget that we can do it but it is so helpful.
+Yet, reaching out can make all the difference in how we cope.

 She advised making good use of the Hand in Hand Listening Partnership tool, even if you've never tried it before, and making regular use of this tool when your thinking gets destructive or keeps you stuck.
 “Talk about it.
 Try to laugh and cry so that the tension comes pouring out.”

 If you are feeling scared, now is a good time to try Listening Partnerships for the first time.
 Try posting for a partner in the Hand in Hand support group Parents Connect.